I am a painter based in the South West of England.

 I avoid being too dogmatic when attributing meaning to my work, instead leaving it up to the viewer to interpret it themselves.
 However, people’s reactions are often interesting to me – for me no matter how dark the subject it is the light that is my focus, even if it is only a glimmer.
 I also hope that the viewer feels something of the sense of calm that I feel when creating the work, giving them an opportunity to escape the noise of the everyday.

-I am a RWA Artist Network Member and a member of Somerset Art Works.
+I am a RWA Artist Network Member, a member of Bath Society of Artists and a member of Somerset Art Works.